Creating Monitoring Apps¶

-Java-based App Agent (aka SPM Client or SPM Monitor), which you can run in embedded (aka Javaagent-based, aka in-process) or standalone mode.
+Sematext Infra & App Agent (aka SPM Client or SPM Monitor).
+The Infra Agent collects OS & Network metrics.
+The App Agent collects application metrics.
+The App Agent can run in embedded (aka Java agent-based, aka in-process) or standalone mode.
 This agent can also instrument JVM-based apps to collect transaction traces and perform on demand profiling.

 Docker Agent, which can collect not only container and host metrics, but also container events and also logs, it can parse and structure out of the box.